 The good, the bad and the ugly: Cloud seeding

-Cloud seeding can be considered as a part of weather modification (or engineering), which relates to regulation of precipitation (both quantitatively and alteration of type) in a certain area.
-The process can be achieved by distributing artificial substances like silver iodide and dry ice (frozen carbon dioxide) into the air that serve as cloud condensation or ice nuclei.
+Cloud seeding is a part of weather modification (or engineering).
+It relates to regulation of precipitation (both quantitatively and alteration of type) in a certain area.
+One can achieve the process by distributing artificial substances like silver iodide and dry ice (frozen carbon dioxide) into the air that serve as cloud condensation or ice nuclei.
 This effectually changes the micro-physical formations and bearings within the cloud.
-Now the usual aim in most of the cases is to accentuate upon the magnitude of rainfall, but in other scenarios cloud seeding is also envisaged as a preventive measure for hail and fog suppression (especially in case of airports).
+Now the usual aim in most of the cases is to accentuate upon the magnitude of rainfall.
+However, in other scenarios, we can also call cloud seeding as a preventive measure for hail and fog suppression (especially in case of airports).

 The advantages are quite evident, specifically when we take into account the systematic drought experienced by wide stretches of arid regions all throughout the world, with examples like the Saharan region or the Russian Steppes.
 This is where dynamic cloud seeding comes into the picture, by enhancing the quantitative amount of rainfall over an area.
-The largest cloud seeding system in the world is that of the People’s Republic of China, who’s administration believes that it increases the amount of rain over several increasingly arid regions, including its capital city, Beijing, by firing silver iodide rockets into the sky where rain is desired.
+The largest cloud seeding system in the world is that of the People’s Republic of China.
+The country’s administration believes that it increases the amount of rain over several increasingly arid regions.
+This includes its capital city, Beijing, where it achieves the desired rain by firing silver iodide rockets into the sky.

 Moreover, cloud seeding also has the potentiality of controlling the weather by prevention of flooding (excess rainfall) or even creating favorable conditions for various modes of transportation like aircrafts and ships.
 Many areas such as 11 western states in the US, Alberta province in Canada and Tasmania province in Australia are already undergoing weather-modification programs related to this.